mattermost/docs/source/developer/developer-setup.md

 	4. `git clone https://github.com/<username>/platform.git`
 	5. `cd platform`

-5. If you are using version 3.0 or older, install godep with `go get github.com/tools/godep`
+5. If you are running Mattermost version 3.0 or older, install godep with `go get github.com/tools/godep`
 6. Run unit tests on Mattermost using `make test` to make sure the installation was successful
 7. If the tests passed, you can run Mattermost using `make run`
 8. You need to create a team and admin account.
 You can choose a team name, email and password: